James B. Conant: Harvard University professor

 Between 1928 and 1933, Conant published 55 papers.
 Much of his research, like his double thesis, combined natural product chemistry with physical organic chemistry.
-Based on his exploration of reaction rates in chemical equilibria, Conant was one of the first to recognise that the kinetics of these systems is sometimes straightforward and simple, yet quite complex in other cases.
+Based on his exploration of reaction rates in chemical equilibria, Conant was one of the first to recognize that the kinetics of these systems is sometimes straightforward and simple, yet quite complex in other cases.
 Conant studied the effect of haloalkane structure on the rate of substitution with inorganic iodide salts which, together with earlier work, led to what is now known as either the Conant-Finkelstein reaction or more commonly simply the Finkelstein reaction.
 A recent application of this reaction involved the preparation of an iodinated polyvinyl chloride from regular PVC.
 A combination of Conant's work on the kinetics of hydrogenation and George Kistiakowsky's work on the enthalpy changes of these reactions supported the later development of the theory of hyperconjugation.

 Conant's investigations helped in the development of a more comprehensive understanding of the nature of acids and bases.
 He investigated the properties of certain acids which were many times stronger than mineral acid solutions in water.
 Conant christened them "superacids" and laid the foundation for the development of the Hammett acidity function.
 These investigations used acetic acid as the solvent and demonstrated that sodium acetate behaves as a base under these conditions.
 This observation is consistent with Brønsted–Lowry acid–base theory published in 1923, but cannot be explained under older Arrhenius theory approaches.
 Later work with George Wheland and extended by William Kirk McEwen looked at the properties of hydrocarbons as very weak acids, including acetophenone, phenylacetylene, fluorene and diphenylmethane.
 Conant can be considered alongside Brønsted, Lowry, Lewis, and Hammett as a developer of modern understanding of acids and bases.